arnofrxdd/MouseShifter/README.md

 # 🕹️ MouseShifter

 **MouseShifter** lets you use your mouse as an H-pattern gear shifter in games, giving you precise control and an immersive driving experience.

+> Supports popular sim racing and driving games such as Euro Truck Simulator 2, American Truck Simulator, BeamNG.drive, Project CARS, and more.

 ---